Identifying State Leak Signatures #

 Framework Configuration & Cleanup Snippets #

-// Playwright: Force fresh context per test
+// Playwright: Force fresh context per test (default behavior with test isolation)

 test.use({ storageState: undefined });